top of page

 Heritage Tourism Ambassador (SGE)

-The Heritage Tourism Ambassador (SGE) will welcome visitors to the John R Park Homestead Conservation Area.
+The Heritage Tourism Ambassador (Special Grant Employee) will welcome visitors to the John R Park Homestead Conservation Area.
 While sharing information about local history and heritage with visitors, this position will also undertake data collection and reporting of visitor statistics in support of regional tourism.
 As a living historical site, this position will assist with developing content and temporary exhibits to share information about natural and human heritage for the museum.
-The Heritage Tourism Ambassador will assist with heritage programming and special events as well as museum gift shop sales and visitor services.
-Light cleaning and maintenance of the work area and facilities will be required.
+The Heritage Tourism Ambassador (SGE) will assist with heritage programming and special events as well as museum gift shop sales and visitor services.
+Light cleaning and maintenance of the work area will be required.

 This position is classified as a ‘Special Grant Employee’ as the tasks associated with this position are funded in whole or in part through Federal and Provincial agency funding sources.
-The period of this contract is May 12, 2025, through September 1, 2025, with possible extension(s) based on funding.
+The period of this contract is approximately May 11, 2026 through September 6, 2026 with specific hours and start date to be determined pending funding approval.
+This position WILL require weekend work.
+This position may have opportunities for part-time work beyond the contract duration based on funding.

 To Apply:

-1. Send your resume and cover letter in one document (either Word or PDF format only) to careers@erca.org by no later than 4:00 pm on March 17, 2025.
+1. Send your resume and cover letter in ONE document (Word or PDF format only) to careers@erca.org by no later than 12:00 pm on March 27, 2026.

 2. Note the title of the position you are applying for in the subject line of your email.